nais/doc/docs/persistence/volume-storage.md

 ## Volume Snapshot

 In Kubernetes, a VolumeSnapshot represents a snapshot of a volume on a storage system.
-It assumes that you are already familiar with Kubernetes persistent volumes.
+We recommend you to already be familiar with Kubernetes persistent volumes before using this.

 ```yaml
 apiVersion: snapshot.storage.k8s.io/v1